 Our historic chapel, Old St. Michael’s, was built in 1894 and is one of the four oldest buildings in the village.
-Both the old and the new church are in use for services.
-Morning and Evening Prayer is offered daily in the chapel.
-Whether you’re in town for a week or a local pilgrim on a spiritual journey, you are welcome!
+Both the old and the new church are still used today.

 Many faithful Christians have, and do, and will continue to call this place home.
 There are those who mind the lantern and love and serve God and others in this place.
 But there are just as many migrants seeking safe passage as they travel the road from brokenness to belief.
 They are on The Way, and St. Michael’s serves as a holy resting place to be refreshed and nourished.

 Amidst the brokenness of humanity, and indeed, the brokenness of the Church, St. Michael’s beckons weary travelers to the beauty of this coastline, and the infinitely greater beauty of the life-giving and soul-saving gift of Our Lord Jesus Christ and his One, Holy, Catholic, and Apostolic Church.
 He is the rock upon which this beacon is built.
 Whoever you are, and wherever you find yourself on your journey of faith, there is a place for you here.
 Fr.
 Doran Stambaugh

 Prelude Adagio for Strings | Samuel BarberDedicated to those who have succumbed to COVID-19 https://www.youtube.com/watch?v=87izJMxSjgw Opening Acclamation Bless the Lord who forgiveth all our sins.His mercy endureth forever.
 The Great Litany O God the Father, Creator...read more